YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 -R[EGION]=region-name
 ~~~~~~~~~~~~~~~~~~~~~~

 Specifies the region that holds the locked resource names.
+The region-name is case-insensitive.

 * The REGION qualifier displays LOCKs of that specified region.